| aa | a type of lava. |

 | periglacial | bordering a glacier. |

-| phrygana | an uncultivated open scrubland of the Mediterranean region, aka GARIGUE > PHRYGANAS. |
+| phrygana | (Mod.
+Gr.) an uncultivated open scrubland of the Mediterranean region, aka garigue. |

-| picacho | an isolated peak of a hill > PICACHOS. |
+| picacho | (Spanish) an isolated peak of a hill. |

-| piedmont | an area of land formed or lying at the foot of a mountain or mountain range.
-[From Piedmont in Italy]. |
+| piedmont | an area of land formed or lying at the foot of a mountain or mountain range. |

-| pindan | a desert region of Western Australia. |
+| pindan | (Aborig.) a desert region of Western Australia. |

 | pineland | land on which pine trees grow. |

-| pingo | a cone-shaped mound with an ice core > PINGOS or PINGOES.
-[Inupiaq pinguq nunatak]. |
+| pingo | (Inuit) a cone-shaped mound with an ice core. |

-| plateau | a flat highland > PLATEAUX; (verb) to level out > PLATEAUS, PLATEAUING, PLATEAUED. |
+| plateau | (Fr.) a flat highland (verb) to level out |

-| playa | a basin which becomes a shallow lake after heavy rain, and dries out again. |
+| playa | (Spanish) a basin which becomes a shallow lake after heavy rain, and dries out again. |

-| pocosen+ pocosin pocoson | an upland swamp of the coastal plain of the southeastern U.S. |
+| pocosin | (Am.
+Ind.) an upland swamp of the coastal plain of the southeastern U.S. |

 | poechore | a semiarid region. |

-| polder | an area of low-lying land reclaimed from a body of water (esp. in the Netherlands); (verb) to reclaim low-lying land > POLDERS, POLDERING, POLDERED. |
+| polder | (Dutch) an area of low-lying land reclaimed from a body of water (esp in the Netherlands); (verb) to reclaim low-lying land. |

-| polje | a large elliptical depression in karst regions, sometimes containing a marsh or lake. |
+| polje | (Serbo-Croat) a large elliptical depression in karst regions, sometimes containing a marsh or lake. |

-| poort | a mountain pass. |
+| poort | (Afrikaans) a mountain pass. |

-| pothole | a hole or basin cut into bedrock of a stream by the abrasive action of pebbles and sand swirled by turbulent stream flow; (verb) to explore (limestone potholes) > POTHOLES, POTHOLING, POTHOLED. |
+| pothole | a hole or basin cut into bedrock of a stream by the abrasive action of pebbles and sand swirled by turbulent stream flow; (verb) to explore (limestone potholes). |

-| prairie | an extensive tract of treeless grassland, esp. in N. America. |
+| prairie | an extensive tract of treeless grassland, esp in N. America. |

 | prairied | having prairies. |

-| precepit | a precipice. |
+| precepit | (Shakesp.) a precipice. |

 | precipice | a high vertical or nearly vertical cliff or rock face. |